Start Here... to Un-Rush. A place to help you face a hurried world.

 The truth is that the sheep herd often confuses speed and busyness with efficiency and success.
 Do you want to be one of them?

-The question you should ask yourself is this: When do you start seeing speed as a problem and not as a solution?
+When do you start seeing speed as a problem rather than a solution?
 And why don't you start looking at slowing down as a solution and not as a problem?

 Stick around if you want to join me and a community of like-minded rebels on the journey to stand up against the high-stress levels of an urgency culture.

-Because the smartest people in the world are slowing down, not speeding up.
 There are individuals, organizations, and businesses out there who recognize the benefits of slowing down, which comes with valuing relationships over transactions and long-term thinking over short-term superficiality.
 They understand that slowing down is about prioritizing to spend the right amount of time on the things that matter most.

 WHAT YOU CAN EXPECT